-The forest management is allowed in the project activity area, once the forest management area lies within the 10% of environmental change allowed by the ZERO2NATURETM Standard.
-The forest management implementation has to meet the requirements of the "Tool to perform forest management within the ZERO2NATURETM Standard".
+The forest management is allowed in the project activity area, once the forest management area is within the 10% of environmental changes allowed by the ZERO2NATURE standard.
+The forest management implementation has to be thoroughly described in the monitoring plan and is subject to ZERO2NATURE Technical Committee approval.